-The Boise State Faculty Senate Curriculum Committee reviews all undergraduate curriculum, including new Foundational Studies Courses (DL, CID, and FF) as well as modifications to existing courses.
+The UCC reviews all undergraduate curriculum, including new Foundational Studies Courses (DL, CID, and FF) as well as modifications to existing courses.

-Foundational Studies Course proposals are to be submitted on the standard Faculty Senate Curriculum Committee documents.
-The resources below will assist you in filling out the required forms:
+Proposals for the UCC are to be submitted on the standard University Curriculum Committee documents.
+The resources below will assist you in filling out the Foundational Studies section of a UCC proposal:

 - Sample Syllabus Statement (see below)